Cleaning your M1 Garand Barrel and Gas System

 Before beginning, verify that your M1 is unloaded by pulling the op-rod handle fully back and inspecting the chamber!

-There are almost an unlimited number of tools to choosing from when cleaning your rifle.
+There is almost an unlimited number of tools to choose from when cleaning your rifle.
 Hundreds of cleaning kits and solvents are available at your local gun stores and websites.
-We'll be presenting one cleaning method that we feel is the easiest to use.
+We’ll be presenting one cleaning method that we feel is the easiest to use.
 This method is easy to use and protects the accuracy potential of your rifle.

 Our cleaning kit of choice is made by OTIS.
 Their .30 caliber cleaning kit is the perfect compact tool for cleaning your M1 Rifle.
-Because of the rifles design, a cable based cleaning system is ideal for use in the M1 rifle.
+Because of the design of the rifle, a cable-based cleaning system is ideal for use in the M1 rifle.

 A pull through cable system moves fouling from the breech to the muzzle improving cleaning efficiency.
 A cable based system is also much faster and convenient to use.
 Unlike a bolt gun the the M1 has the follower and bolt in the way which makes using a cleaning rod difficult.

 The solvent that comes with the OTIS kit isn’t the best in our opinion.
 Its ability to remove powder fouling is average and it has no copper removing capability.
 It’s good to keep the tube with the kit when needed in the field.
 However, a quality solvent should be purchased for regular cleaning duty.